 And the Spirit of Pelorus Jack is alive

-to keep us from going wrong
+us from going wrong

 but unless he revives we cannot survive